Medically Necessary SurgeryHome » Services » Medically Necessary Surgery

-Blepharospasms and hemifacial spasms are neurologic disorders in which the eyelid and facial muscles contract and squeeze involuntarily.
-This can not only result in social embarrassment, but also the spasms can be so severe that affected individuals are unable to open their eyes and are rendered functionally blind.
+Blepharospasm and hemifacial spasm are neurologic disorders in which the eyelid and facial muscles contract and squeeze involuntarily.
+This can be embarrassing and even debilitating as severe spasms can prevent some patients from being able to open their eyes or use their mouth normally.

 Entropion/Ectropion (eyelid rolling in or out)

-Entropion is a condition in which the eyelid is rolled inward toward the eye, causing irritation, pain, and even infection or scarring..
-It can occur as a result of advancing age and weakening of certain eyelid muscles.
-Entropion may also occur as a result of trauma, scarring or previous surgeries.
-Entropion can affect adults or children.
+Entropion is a condition in which the eyelid is rolled inward toward the eye, causing irritation, pain, and even infection or scarring.
+It can occur as a result of aging, the weakening of certain eyelid muscles, or the result of trauma, scarring, or a previous surgery.

 Excessive Tearing in Infants and Adults

-Tearing may occur as a reaction to dry or irritated eyes or as a result of problems with the tear drainage system.
+Tearing may occur as a reaction to dry or irritated eyes or as a result of problems with the eyelids and/or tear drainage system.
 A number of structures must be in perfect working order for tears to drain normally: the eyelids must be in the proper position to channel the tears to the opening of the tear duct drain, the drain opening must be large enough to accommodate the flow of tears and the drainage ducts themselves must be open.
-A simple analogy that will help the layperson understand this better is the way water goes down a kitchen sink drain.
-If the water sits on the countertop and does not flow into the drain, it will simply pool and eventually drain over the edge; if the opening to the drain is too small, the water will eventually overflow; and, finally, if the drainpipe under the sink is blocked, the water will not drain successfully.
-Problems with tear drainage may occur with laxity or malposition of the eyelids, narrowing of the opening to the tear duct drainage system and blockage of the tear duct themselves.

 Functional Blepharoplasty of the Upper Eyelids

-Due to the effects of time, heredity and environmental influences, the upper eyelids can become heavy.
-When the lids become too heavy, they can limit our side or peripheral vision, thus affecting our ability to drive and do other activities of daily living comfortably.
+Due to the effects of time genetic and environmental influences, the upper eyelids can become heavy.
+This can limit side or peripheral vision, affecting ability to drive and do other activities of daily living.
 In these cases, surgical treatment can lead to improved peripheral vision and a better quality of life.

-The eyes sit in bony cavities known as the orbit.
-Each orbit has a roof, a floor and two side walls (one near the nose and the other near the ear).
-The bone around the front of the orbit and the outside wall is relatively thick and strong, while that making up the floor and wall nearest the nose is extremely thin (like eggshell).
-It is not uncommon for one or more of the bony walls of the orbit to break following blunt trauma as may be caused by falls, accidents or trauma.
+The eyes sit in bony cavities known as the orbit, with each orbit having a roof, a floor and two side walls.
+The bone around the front of the orbit and the outside wall is thick and strong, while the bone making up the floor and wall nearest to the nose is eggshell thin.
+Sometimes, one or more of the bony walls of the orbit will break following blunt trauma.